jakobbossek/dynvrp/README.md

 In previous work we developed and studied an a posteriori version of the EMOA where all dynamic requests were known in advance.

-> Jakob Bossek, Christian Grimme, Stephan Meisel, Gu ̈nter Rudolph, and Heike Trautmann.
+> Jakob Bossek, Christian Grimme, Stephan Meisel, Günter Rudolph, and Heike Trautmann.
 Local
 > Search Effects in Bi-objective Orienteering.
 In Proceedings of the Genetic and Evolutionary
-> Computation Conference, GECCO ’18, pages 585– 592, New York, NY, USA, 2018.
+> Computation Conference, GECCO ’18, pages 585-592, New York, NY, USA, 2018.
 ACM.

-> Stephan Meisel, Christian Grimme, Jakob Bossek, Martin Wo ̈lck, Gu ̈nter Rudolph, and Heike
+> Stephan Meisel, Christian Grimme, Jakob Bossek, Martin Wölck, Günter Rudolph, and Heike
 > Trautmann.
 Evaluation of a Multi-Objective EA on Benchmark In- stances for Dynamic Routing of
 > a Vehicle.
 In Proceedings of the 2015 Annual Conference on Genetic and Evolutionary
-> Computation, GECCO ’15, pages 425– 432, New York, NY, USA, 2015.
+> Computation, GECCO ’15, pages 425-432, New York, NY, USA, 2015.
 ACM.

 ## Contact